 I’m a kinetic sculptor specializing in mobiles.
 I make handmade mobiles, large custom-made mobiles, 3D printed mobiles and kinetic sculptures.
 Most of the time I’m busy with making large custom-made mobiles (please contact me for one if you’re interested).
-In between projects, I sell ready-to-ship mobiles through my Etsy shop from time to time.
+In between projects, I sell ready-to-ship mobiles through my shop from time to time.
 The 3D printed mobiles are always available through Shapeways (the 3D printing service that I use).
 Please let me know if you have questions or comments.

 Thanks for stopping by,

 LARGE CUSTOM-MADE MOBILES:

 EARLY WIRE MOBILES: